aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 You can also use the `token_properties` defined in the token itself for customization on-chain.
 You can create customized values for a property of this  specific token, thereby allowing a token to have a different property value from its default.

-Note that limit exist to storing customized token properties on-chain, namely 1000 properties per token with field names limited to 128 characters.
+Note that limits exist to storing customized token properties on-chain, namely 1000 properties per token with field names limited to 128 characters.

 ### Evolving from fungible token to NFT